 ACADEMIC DROP DEADLINE

-As part of our efforts to track satisfactory academic progress, the Academic Drop Deadline and the Financial Drop deadline will both occur on February 6.
-Students may still withdraw from courses after February 6; this would place a ‘WD’ grade on their transcripts.
-Students enrolled in “flex” classes have different deadlines and will need to check MySlice for the academic drop deadline that pertains to their class.
+As part of our efforts to track satisfactory academic progress, the Academic Drop Deadline and the Financial Drop deadline will both occur on September 17.
+Students may still withdraw from courses after September 17; this would place a ‘WD’ grade on their transcripts.
+Students enrolled in “flex” classes (Flexibility formatted classes) have different deadlines and will need to check MySlice for the academic drop deadline that pertains to their class.

 ACADEMIC INTEGRITY and TURNITIN USAGE

 Our revised Academic Integrity Policy, effective as of January 1, 2017, is designed to achieve four goals— increased effectiveness, increased fairness, increased flexibility, and increased efficiency.
 Academic integrity is a core value of the University and one for which we all share responsibility.
 Please remember your role in fostering the highest ideals of academic honesty and integrity.
-The Academic Integrity Office (AIO) implements our policy for academic integrity developed in consultation with the University Senate.
+The Center for Learning and Student Success (CLASS) implements our policy for academic integrity developed in consultation with the University Senate.

 New Suggested Academic Integrity Syllabus Language